 How Dizzout Works

-| Situation | Recommendation |
+| Situation | What to consider |

 |---|---|

-| You feel fine but know you'll get sick | Dramamine 1 hr before, or Dizzout the moment symptoms start |
+| You feel fine but expect to get sick | Take a pill 30โ60 minutes ahead, or just open Dizzout the moment you feel the first signs. |

-| You need to drive afterward | Dizzout — Dramamine impairs driving |
+| You need to drive afterward | Antihistamine labels commonly caution against driving; Dizzout is drug-free, so there's no such caution. |

-| You're on a 7-day cruise | Scopolamine patch for prevention + Dizzout for breakthrough symptoms |
+| You're on a multi-day cruise | Ask a doctor about a prevention plan, and keep Dizzout on hand for breakthrough moments. |

 FAQ

-Can you take Dizzout and Dramamine together?
+Can you use Dizzout and Dramamine together?

-Is Dramamine safe every day?
+Is Dramamine safe to take every day?